dohliam/stream2chromecast/README.md

 A Chromecast media streamer for Linux.

-Stream2Chromecast casts media files to a Chromecast device from Linux.
+Stream2Chromecast casts audio and video files to a Chromecast device from Linux.

 It can also transcode any unsupported files in real time and play them on the Chromecast.